Ollie Harrington

 Oliver Wendell Harrington (February 14, 1912 – November 2, 1995) was an American cartoonist of multi-ethnic descent and an outspoken advocate against racism and for civil rights in the United States.
 Langston Hughes called him "America's greatest African-American cartoonist".
 In 1961, Harrington requested political asylum in East Germany; he lived in Berlin for the last three decades of his life.

 Biography

 Early life and education

 Born to Herbert and Euzsenie Turat Harrington in Valhalla, New York, Harrington was the oldest of five children.
 As the son of an African-American father and a Jewish mother from Budapest, Oliver Harrington grew up in a diverse community within the South Bronx.
 He began cartooning to vent his frustrations about a viciously racist sixth-grade teacher, and graduated from DeWitt Clinton High School in 1929.

 He continued his education at the National Academy of Design, and at the Yale School of Fine Arts, where he obtained a Bachelor of Fine Arts degree in 1940.
+He joined the Communist Party and was in the same party cell as Benjamin J. Davis Jr., Marvel Cooke, and Richard Wright.